 \subsection{The 3.55 to 3.7 GHz spectrum: Civil Broadband Radio Services}

-CBRS is a 150 MHz unlicensed spectrum band in the U.S., ranging from 3.55 to 3.7 GHz, and aligns with the \ac{LTE} and \ac{NR} n48 band.
+CBRS is a 150 MHz unlicensed spectrum band in the US, ranging from 3.55 to 3.7 GHz, and aligns with the LTE and NR n48 band.
 Discussion to utilize this band began in 2010, and the first baseline standards were released in 2019 \cite{CBRSSURVEY}.
 This frequency range is governed by FCC rules \cite{FCCCBRSRULES}, which divide the spectrum into a three-tier structure.
 The top tier is occupied by Federal \ac{IU}, such as satellite services and naval radars, followed by \ac{PAL}, and the lowest tier is occupied by \ac{GAA}.
 Each channel has a bandwidth of 10 MHz.
-In the 3550 – 3650 MHz band, each PAL is permitted to use a 10 MHz channel with possibility of channel bonding.
+In the 3550 – 3650 MHz band, each PAL can use a 10 MHz channel with the possibility of channel bonding.
 However, no more than seven PALs can be assigned simultaneously.
-The 3650 – 3700 MHz band is reserved for General GAA, but might be extended to 3550 – 3700 MHz.
+The 3650–3700 MHz band is reserved for General GAA but may be extended to 3550–3700 MHz.
 Coordination between tiers is managed by \ac{SAS}, similar to TVWS databases.
 SAS registers and authorizes users based on their location and identity, allocates channels for PAL and GAA, and protects incumbent users from interference from lower tiers using information from the database and online sensors.
-Maximum EIRP limits are set at 23 dBm for UE, and at 30 dBm and 47 dBm for lower power and higher power BS, respectively.
+Maximum EIRP limits are set at 23 dBm for UE and at 30 dBm and 47 dBm for lower and higher-power BS, respectively.

 As stated in the comprehensive survey \cite{CBRSSURVEY}, resource allocation in such networks is challenging due to several factors, including: \begin{itemize} \item The need for fast and robust detection of IU. \item Timing allocation for fair coexistence and optimal spectrum usage. \item Effective bandwidth usage, along with avoidance of IU interference. \item Achieving high \ac{QoS} in case of sharing the channel between different users. \item Preserving the privacy of all-tier users from adversaries. \end{itemize}